 The secambru are primarily centered in the wild grasslands of eastern Qeshir which bear their name… the Secambru Tribes region.
 This region has mild seasons along the coast, but the seasons become more pronounced inland with hot summers and harsh winters.
 The east is bordered by the Darijun Jungles, the north by the Rahjan mountains and the south by the ocean.
 The west flows up into the Wind Plains.

 The secambru are nomadic hunters.
 They follow the herds of game animals.
-Their communities are very mobile, never staying in one place for more than a few days.
+A secambru band is very mobile, never staying in one place for more than a few days.
 Such communities are small, typically less than 500 individuals.
 They dwell in caves quite often and primitive tents and lean-tos when no cave is available.

 The main race of Secambru dwell in the grasslands of south eastern Qeshir.
 However, several subspecies of the secambru are scattered about Qeshir.
 The “Rahjan mountain giants” are a subrace of the secambru and dwell in among the peaks of the Rahjan mountains.
 Some tales tell of a race of desert giants in the deep desert of the great Ahtabi, and these are likely descendants of a secambru tribe.
 The Sea of Ash is known to have a race of giants, likely a subrace of the secambru.